hse-project/hse-python/README.md

 ## Building

-If you need to point Cython toward the HSE include directory or the shared library, you can use `CFLAGS` and `LDFLAGS` respectively.
+If you need to point the build toward the HSE include directory or the shared library, you can use `CFLAGS` and `LDFLAGS` respectively.

+In the case you are bootstrapping your build, such as from a fresh clone, you will want to define an environment variable called `USE_CYTHON`.
+What it is defined as is unimportant.
+If you are building from a source distribution, then `USE_CYTHON` is unimportant.
+The Cython generated `.c` files are distributed in the source distribution.

 ```shell
 python setup.py build_ext -i